How to Make Cars

 Phases

 Phases is a library of models for predicting the microstructure (grain size, precipitation, phase composition, plastic strain, and damage evolution) during hot/cold forming.
-The component produced from forming simulation can be used in combination with SafeLight for crash simulation.
+The components produced from forming simulation can be combined with SafeLight for crash simulation.

 Generic Modeling Platform (GMoP) is a software and service that includes material testing and calibration of material models.